Evidence of an Emergent "Self" in Continual Robot Learning: Sensitivity of block diagonalization hyperparameters

-Our block diagonalisation procedure had a single hyperparameter: the cosine threshold $\tau$, which determines which edges are retained in the neuron--neuron similarity graph (we keep edges with $|\cos(\cdot,\cdot)| \ge \tau$).
+Our block diagonalization procedure had a single hyperparameter: the cosine threshold $\tau$, which determines which edges are retained in the neuron--neuron similarity graph (we keep edges with $|\cos(\cdot,\cdot)| \ge \tau$).
 Intuitively, lowering $\tau$ produces a denser graph that tends to merge structure into larger subnetworks, while increasing $\tau$ sparsifies the graph and can fragment subnetworks.

-We swept $\tau$ over a discrete grid $\{0.50, 0.55, \dots, 0.95, 0.99, 1.00\}$ (12 values) across all $10$ WSJ continual-learning runs, and computed post-stabilisation summaries over cycles $15$--$49$ for both hidden layers.
-Figure~\ref{fig:tau_sensitivity_sizes} reports the resulting self and task subnetwork sizes, Figure~\ref{fig:tau_sensitivity_separation} reports the mean separation $\Delta$ between self and task persistence scores, and Figure~\ref{fig:tau_sensitivity_heatmap} shows the across-run distribution of $\Delta$ via quantiles.
+We swept $\tau$ over a discrete grid $\{0.50, 0.55, \dots, 0.95, 0.99, 1.00\}$ (12 values) across all $10$ walk-wiggle-bob continual-learning runs, and computed post-stabilisation summaries over cycles $15$--$49$ for both hidden layers.
+Figure~\ref{fig:tau_sensitivity_sizes} reports the resulting self and task subnetwork sizes, Figure~\ref{fig:tau_sensitivity_separation} reports the mean separation $\Delta$ between self and task persistence scores.

 Overall, the key qualitative conclusions were stable for a sensible mid-range of thresholds.
 In Figure~\ref{fig:tau_sensitivity_sizes}, very low $\tau$ yields an overly dominant self subnetwork (especially in Layer~1), while very high $\tau$ drives the self subnetwork toward near-degenerate size.
-Over the same range, Figure~\ref{fig:tau_sensitivity_separation} and Figure~\ref{fig:tau_sensitivity_heatmap} show that self--task separation remains consistently positive and substantial throughout the mid-range, but collapses rapidly at the most stringent thresholds (e.g.\ $\tau \ge 0.95$), where the decomposition fragments.
+Over the same range, Figure~\ref{fig:tau_sensitivity_separation} shows that self--task separation remains consistently positive and substantial throughout the mid-range, but collapses rapidly at the most stringent thresholds (e.g.\ $\tau \ge 0.95$), where the decomposition fragments.

 We therefore chose $\tau=0.70$ for the main experiments: it lies near the center of the stable region, produces reasonable self and task subnetwork sizes in both layers, and preserves strong, consistent separation across runs.
-More broadly, $\tau$ can be adjusted to match analysis goals (e.g., favoring coarser merged structure at lower $\tau$ versus finer, more fragmented structure at higher $\tau$), but the central claims in this work did not hinge on a narrow choice provided $\tau$ remained in a non-degenerate operating regime.